microsoft/FluidFramework/packages/dds/tree/docs/user-facing/schema-evolution.md

 renderApplication(view.root);
 ```

-which will work "as well as the application does," in the sense that `SharedTree` will successfully report data changes, but clients running old application code may crash at unexpected places in application logic due to schema mismatches.
+which will work "as well as the application does," in the sense that `SharedTree` will successfully report data changes and allow collaboration within the limits of what is possible: optional fields can be added to object nodes over time and old clients will still be permitted to collaborate.
+After other types of backward-compatible document upgrades, clients using older view schemas will fail to open the document with a clear error message (accessing `view.root` will throw).

 ## Further Reading